Business Management and Entrepreneurship

 Course Descriptions

 MGMT 120 Economic Principles for the Entrepreneur The course seeks to provide students with the foundational understanding of microeconomic theory necessary to pursue entrepreneurial enterprises in contemporary markets.
 Students will acquire the analytical tools for solving complex organizational or policy issues.
 Key topics will include: economic principles guiding various types of organizations; rational behavior; competition vs. monopoly power; simple game theory; pricing strategies; and production costs and behavior in the short and long-term.
 This course will be more applied than a traditional intro to economics class, relying on entrepreneurial case studies and news reports as appropriate.
+[Prerequisite: Open to First-Year and Sophomore students only.
+Not open to students who have taken or are taking ECON 160.]

 MGMT 210 Fundamentals of Marketing This course provides students with a foundational understanding of marketing necessary for designing or evaluating marketing campaigns, whether for business or a nonprofit.
 Topics address customer and market analysis segmentation, targeting and positioning, product pricing, and placement, social media strategies, regulation, ethical considerations, and communication strategies.
 After completing this course, students will appreciate how marketing strategies have changed over time, whether because of cultural norms or advances in technology, and will demonstrate the design of effective and ethical marketing strategies.
+[Prerequisite: MGMT 201.]

 MGMT 215 Managerial Accounting This course emphasizes the need and purpose of accounting information systems for any type of organization.
 Emphasis is placed on the interpretation of financial statements, terms, and accounting theories utilized by management to effectively participate in managerial activities such as long-range planning, capital budgeting, investments, internal control and various managerial scenarios.
 The class also covers key regulatory requirements, including the Financial Accounting Standards Board, the Securities and Exchange Commission, and the Sarbanes-Oxley Act of 2002.
-Students may take ECON 196 as an alternative to MGMT 215.
+Students may take Econ 196 as an alternative to MGMT 215.
+[Prerequisite: MGMT 201.]

 MGMT 220 Social Innovation for the Entrepreneur This course considers the two convergent streams of conceptual thought, activity, and impact associated with the emerging field of social innovation and entrepreneurship.
 First, we will discover who are social entrepreneurs defined as change agents and pioneers of social innovation.
 We will together try to understand the knowledge, courage, hope, dreams, personalities, cognition thought-patterns, behaviors, strategies, processes, and acumen of today's social entrepreneurs.
 Second, this understanding leads to our thinking about the application of entrepreneurship principles to social issues.
 Furthermore, the uniqueness of the nonprofit form in relationship to government and commercial enterprises is acknowledges, so that students may learn of the importance of social enterprise.
 Social enterprise - the second major stream of content for the course - utilizes earned income strategies to serve social missions.
 Students will explore, debate, and question whether purpose and profit can go together.
+[Prerequisite: MGMT 101, MGMT 120, or ECON 160.]

 MGMT 310 Managerial Finance This course provides managers and decision makers with the fundamental skills necessary to analyze and understand how businesses make investment and finance decisions.
 Topics covered include: the concept of present value, discounted cash flow analysis, valuation techniques, capital structure, capital management and investment priorities, risk management, short- and long-term financing, and selected topics in international finance.
+[Prerequisite: MGMT 215 or ECON 196.]

 MGMT 330 Ideation Lab In this course, students learn how to identify high-value entrepreneurial ideas, whether in the private or non-profit space.
 After brainstorming problems worthy of attention and proposing solutions, students work through a structured approach to determine the feasibility and value of each solution.
 By the end of the of the semester, student teams will vote on which ideas/solutions should be pursued, either in the capstone course (MGMT 400) or as a future endeavor.
+[Prerequisite: MGMT 201.]

 MGMT 400 Capstone Students in this senior capstone experience will identify and tackle real-life challenges in the social, economic and global environment using skills developed in other courses in the major or minor.
 Capstone projects could include the development and launch of a product, service or organization (for-profit or non-profit).
 Projects will be required to demonstrate positive social and environmental impact regardless of legal structure.
 Students will be required to pitch their ideas for social, environmental, or economic innovation to HWS and local community experts.
 They will use this feedback to ensure their ideas and subsequent innovations have lasting community impact.
 This course will provide students with opportunities to think systematically and critically to identify and analyze real-world social, environmental, and economic issues.
 It will provide students with opportunities to brainstorm and construct sustainable and responsible solutions.
 This course not only focuses on the economic processes and outcomes (e.g., wealth generations and job creation) of entrepreneurship; but also, it explores other domains and bottom lines (e.g., social, environmental, etc.) that must be addressed for the betterment of our world and our diverse societies.
 Students will be challenged to discover where they fit in regarding bettering our world and society.
+[Prerequisite: Open to junior and senior students only who are ENTR minors or MGMT majors and have taken MGMT 201.]

 MGMT 450 Independent Study